Updated: September 06, 2018 Genesee Hill Current Design

-The new building will have steel framing with some masonry walls, masonry veneer and metal cladding.
-The sloped site will have a shoring wall and both auger-cast and pin piles.
+The new building has steel framing with some masonry walls, masonry veneer and metal cladding.
+The sloped site required a shoring wall and both auger-cast and pin piles.

 Architect: BLRB Architects